Frequently Asked Questions

 If you are organizing an event and want OPIRG’s help, campus and community groups can apply for support online.
 Our board of directors reviews applications and determines the level of support.

 Of course!
 Start by visiting our Equipment Lending page, where you’ll see how to book the button maker and you’ll find templates for your button art.
-Each button costs 15 cents.
+Small buttons are 20 cents, and bigger ones are 25.
 We also have other equipment that is available to borrow.